-39When they had finished everything required by the law of the Lord, they returned to Galilee, to their own town of Nazareth.
-40The child grew and became strong, filled with wisdom; and the favor of God was upon him.
+When Mary and Joseph had completed everything required by the Law of the Lord, they returned to their hometown, Nazareth in Galilee.
+The child grew up and became strong.
+He was filled with wisdom, and God's favor was on him.

 Christmas is a season of waiting.
 The younger we are, the longer the waiting seems to last.
-But Simeon and Anna have been waiting too - for their whole lives.
+But Simeon and Anna have been waiting too - for their entire lives.

-Now, their Christmas has come.
+Now. their Christmas has come.